Digital Accessibility Lawsuits

 Cases on the Rise

 Digital accessibility lawsuits are an increasing concern for many businesses and organizations.
-Government agencies and organizations that receive government funding are subject to Section 508 of the Rehabilitation Act, which requires them to meet WCAG 2.0 guidelines.
+Government agencies and organizations that receive government funding are subject to Section 508 of the Rehabilitation Act and to the Americans with Disabilities Act.
+This means they need to meet WCAG 2.0 guidelines.

-MORE THAN 600 lawsuits were filed in 2022 against companies using widgets or overlays as an accessibility solution for their websites.
+More than 1,000 lawsuits were filed in 2024 against companies using widgets or overlays as an accessibility solution for their websites.

 Majority of Lawsuits in 3 States

-New York, California, and Florida accounted for over 90% of website accessibility lawsuits in 2020 due to their significant state civil rights laws.
+New York, California, and Florida accounted for over 90% of website accessibility lawsuits in 2024 (as they have in the past several years) due to their significant state civil rights laws.
 While the ADA at the federal level does not allow plaintiffs to recover damages beyond compensation for court costs and legal fees, some state laws do allow plaintiffs to recover punitive damages for discrimination caused by an inaccessible website.
 Some states also enforce discrimination laws against any company whose website is available to residents of their state, regardless of where the company is located.

-While much of 2020 was utterly unprecedented, the increase of website accessibility lawsuits is not.
 Increasingly, people with disabilities are becoming frustrated with companies’ failure to create websites that are accessible.
-The only way an organization can guarantee it won’t face ADA lawsuits is to make sure every part of its business- both in the built and digital environments- is accessible to every visitor.
+The only way an organization can guarantee it won’t face Section 508, ADA Title II or state digital accessibility lawsuits is to make sure every part of its business- both in the built and digital environments- is accessible to every visitor.

 Avoiding Digital Accessibility Lawsuits